mudasobwa/mudasobwa.github.io/_posts/2020-02-22-wc-in-elixir.md

 end
 ```

-I experimentally discovered, than the optimal chunk would be somewhat around several megabytes, so I choosed chunks of the size `1M`.
+I have heuristically (by randomly picking different numbers) discovered, than the optimal chunk would be somewhat around several megabytes, so I choosed chunks of the size `1M`.
 The results differ insignificantly.

 Let’s test it!